lehoangduc/wl-bootstrap/README.md

 WordPress Laravel Bootstrap
 ======

-> Use any functions, methods, libraries of Laravel in any WordPress projects
+> A WordPress plugin help you use functions, methods, libraries of Laravel in any WordPress projects

 ## Requiments